uccser/cs-field-guide/text/en/chapters/formal-languages.md

 so we recommend using Exorciser if it's available.
 If you use JFLAP we recommend that you become familiar with it first so that you can guide students through it: the interface has many distracting features and can be a little quirky, and fiddling around without taking time to learn how to use it will be a frustrating experience.
 Fortunately there's a good tutorial about using JFLAP [here](http://www.jflap.org/tutorial/), and some material from Duke University about FSAs based around JFLAP [here](http://www.cs.duke.edu/csed/pltl/exercises/lessons/29/finiteautomata.zip) (ZIP file).

-If you have difficulty installing JFLAP or Exorciser, the Dyna Lab [http://www.cs.montana.edu/%7Edynalab/](http://www.cs.montana.edu/%7Edynalab/) site includes a Finite State Automaton Applet where you can create your own FSAs and test them on input strings.
-It animates the movement around the states (including sound!).
-Refer to the instructions at [http://www.cs.montana.edu/%7Edynalab/fsa/instructions.html](http://www.cs.montana.edu/%7Edynalab/fsa/instructions.html).
-It runs as a Java applet in the browser, so doesn't require installation: just go to the website and select "FSA" in the contents panel.
-There's also an FSA example in the "Java Applets Centre" at [http://www.cosc.canterbury.ac.nz/mukundan/thco/DFA.html](http://www.cosc.canterbury.ac.nz/mukundan/thco/DFA.html).
+If you have trouble using Exorciser or JFLAP, there's also an FSA example in the "Java Applets Centre" at [http://www.cosc.canterbury.ac.nz/mukundan/thco/DFA.html](http://www.cosc.canterbury.ac.nz/mukundan/thco/DFA.html).

 {panel end}